nigma/dj-cmd/README.rst

 Config file
 +++++++++++

-Command aliases can also be specified using a config file.
+Command aliases can be specified in a config file.

 If a ``.djcmd`` or ``.dj.ini`` config file is present in the user's home directory or in the ``manage.py`` base directory, it is used to populate the list